 The Best Jewish Food in London

-Matzoh ball soup: Also known as ‘Jewish Penicillin’, these first-sized dumplings (kneidlach) in broth runneth over in hearty bowls at Reubens Restaurant.
-For upscale dining, the 2015 Michelin starred Restaurant 1701 is a delicious celebration of Jewish Cuisine.
+Also known as ‘Jewish Penicillin’, these fist-sized dumplings (kneidlach) in broth runneth over in hearty bowls at Reubens Restaurant.
+For upscale dining, the 2015 Michelin starred Restaurant 1701 is a delicious celebration of Jewish cuisine.
 The restaurant sits within the grounds of Britain’s oldest synagogue, Bevis Marks, built in 1701 and designated a building of national interest.

-Jewish Brunch: Because yes, brunch is a food group.
+Because yes, brunch is a food group.
 From the likes of sweet, chocolate babka to crispy halloumi, The Good Egg celebrates cuisine ranging from Tel Aviv’s street food stalls to classic Jewish delis and bagel bakeries using sustainable and ethical produce.
-Bala Baya boasts the innovative weekend brunch menu expected from any former Ottolenghi chef.
-Eran Tibi’s restaurant is a love-letter to Tel Aviv in the form of blackberry pitta french toast and beef short rib & bonfire roast.
+Bala Baya, meanwhile, boasts the innovative weekend brunch menu expected from any former Ottolenghi chef: Eran Tibi’s restaurant is a love-letter to Tel Aviv in the form of blackberry pitta French toast and beef short rib and bonfire roast.

-A newcomer to the Jewish food scene in London is Larry’s, the latest venture from the team behind Levan in Peckham.
-Inspired by the Italian-American and Jewish delis of New York, Larry’s will serve up potato latkes, lox and babkas from early morning until late into the night.
+There’s also Larry’s, the latest venture from the team behind Levan in Peckham.
+Inspired by the Italian-American and Jewish delis of New York, Larry’s serves up potato latkes, lox and babkas from early morning until late into the night.